ankhanhtran02/MultiPL-E/README.md

 # Multi-Programming Language Evaluation of Large Language Models of Code (MultiPL-E)

+**New**: For a more challenging multi-language benchmark, check out [Ag-LiveCodeBench-X](https://github.com/nuprl/Ag-LiveCodeBench-X) and its accompanying paper, [Agnostics](https://arxiv.org/abs/2508.04865).

 ## Introduction

 MultiPL-E is a system for translating unit test-driven neural code generation